andrew/ultimate-awesome/README.md

 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
-- [awesome-walletconnect](https://github.com/WalletConnect/awesome-walletconnect) - A curated list of awesome WalletConnect resources, libraries, tools and more.
 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-anbernic](https://github.com/dag7dev/awesome-anbernic) - Resources for Anbernic consoles (links, CFW.).
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).